awsdocs/aws-snowball-developer-guide/doc_source/manage-ec2.md

 1. For **Import description** and **Snapshot description**, enter a description for each\.

 1. In the **Role** list, choose a role to use for the import\.
 Snow Family devices use VM Import/Export to import snapshots\.
 AWS assumes this role and uses it to import the snapshot on your behalf\.
-If you don't have a role, open the AWS Identity and Access Management \(IAM\) console, where you can create role\.
+If you don't have a role configured on your AWS Snowball Edge, open the AWS Identity and Access Management \(IAM in AWS OpsHub where you can create a local IAM role\.
 The role also needs a policy that has the required VM Import/Export permissions to perform the import\.
 You must attach this policy to the role\.
+For more details on this please refer to [Using IAM Locally](https://docs.aws.amazon.com/snowball/latest/developer-guide/using-local-iam.html)\.

    The following is an example of the policy\.